jeffdev7/products-api-automation/README.md

 # Cypress Automated Test Suite
 ## Overview
 <p> This repository contains an automated test suite using Cypress.
-The purpose of these tests is to verify the functionality of the products-api endpoints to ensure they meet the expected behaviors.</p>
+The purpose of these tests is to verify the functionality of the <a href="https://github.com/jeffdev7/products-api">product-api</a> endpoints to ensure they meet the expected behaviors.</p>

 ### Prerequisites